 Craft a Tailored Proposal (ITT / RFP)

-- Explaining unique value propositions clearly
+- Highlight unique value propositions clearly

 Demonstrate Social Value & Sustainability

-- Environmental sustainability
+- Promote environmental sustainability

-- Community engagement
+- Support community engagement

-- Quality employment practices
+- Uphold diversity and fair employment practices

 4. Use Expert Tender Writing Support

-- Providing bid-writing packages and frameworks
+- Offer bid-writing templates and mentorship

-- Mentoring less experienced businesses
+- Increase the success rate for smaller or less experienced businesses

 5. Offer a Unique & High-Quality Service